johngrahamreynolds/hypertoolz/README.md

 The code herewithin can be thought to be akin to the same robust simplicity provided by the different packages of the Hugging Face ecosystem.
 Indeed, our project follows a very similar system architecture to `transformers` for transformer-based model training and inference.

-In summation, `hypertoolz` is focused on efficient simplicity for hyperparameter tuning across all possible RL scenarios; the goal is to make the simple case trivial and the complex case possible.
+`hypertoolz` is focused on efficient simplicity for hyperparameter tuning across all possible RL scenarios; the goal is to make the simple case trivial and the complex case possible.

 ## IMPORTANT NOTE